Macmaad/rasa-bot/README.md

 ## Read the docs:

 For a better understand about what rasa is doing or how to use it, please go to the [docs](https://rasa.com/docs/rasa/).

+## Running in Slack:
+1. Get token from api.slack oauth
+1. Update token on credentials.yml
+1. Run rasa
+1. Run ngrok on port 5005
+1. Check if the app is installed.
+1. Test connection.